ilias-t/demystifying-the-internet-talk/readme.md

         <h3>HTTP</h3>
         <img src='imgs/http.png'/>
         <br>
-        <figcaption>HTTP is a protocol on the application layer that the World Wide Web uses to communicate.
+        <figcaption>HTTP is a protocol on the application layer that the World Wide Web (WWW) uses to communicate.
 It is responsible for delivering HyperText files and applications.
 More specifically, browsers rendering HTML files will use the WWW.</figcaption>
     </figure>
 </details>